On Seshadri constants of non-simple abelian varieties: Proof of the theorems

-Hence it is sufficient to show that $S_{B,r}$ is a finite set for a fixed $k$-dimensional abelian variety $B$.
 However, this follows from the geometric finiteness theorem (for example, see \cite[Theorem 18.1]{MR861974}), which says that there exist only finitely many classes of ample line bundles of fixed degree in $ \operatorname{NS} (A)$ up to the action of the group of automorphisms of $A$. \end{proof}